carbon-design-system/carbon/docs/guides/colors.md

   - For example, `export const red10 = '#fff0f1;` would not compile without the
     ending `'` quote.

-### Tokens
+### Themes

-When working with token names and values, you will be working in the [`tokens.js`](/packages/colors/src/tokens.js) file.
-This file is written in JavaScript and exports all the tokens that developers could use when working in the Carbon Design System.
+When working with token names and values, you will be working in the [`themes`](/packages/themes/src) folder.
+This folder will have files that are named for each theme we currently support.
+The [`white`](/packages/themes/src/white.js) theme is considered the default theme.

+Each file in this directly (outside of `index.js`) will have all of the theme tokens defined inside of them.
+These files are written in JavaScript exports all the tokens that developers could use when working in the Carbon Design System.

 A token is exported by writing the following: